New Jersey Controlled Dangerous Substance Attorneys

 - Schedule III – These CDSs have a risk for addiction, though the risk is less than it is for the first two schedules.
 Anabolic steroids and Valium are two examples.

 - Schedule IV – Compared to the first three schedules, schedule IV drugs are less dangerous, though some possibility for addiction remains.
-Prescription drugs like Atavan and Xanax fall into this group.
+Prescription drugs like Ativan and Xanax fall into this group.

 - Schedule V – Schedule V drugs are simply drugs from other schedule in lower doses.
 Criminal charges stemming from possession, distribution or manufacturing of schedule V drugs are still serious, however, and should be handled by a competent attorney.